Vortex Strike Eagle 1-8 vs Primary Arms 1-8

 Vortex Strike Eagle 1-8x Rifle Scope

 Made out of aluminum the riflescope has an anodized black finish.
-If you are a long time follower then you know how much I love matte black finishes.
+If you are a long-time follower then you know how much I love matte black finishes.
 This $300 scope looks a lot better than some $500 scopes.

 The scope has fully multi-coated lenses and they are wonderful to look at.
-Even at lower-end Vortex never compromises in terms of their lenses.
+Even at the lower-end Vortex never compromises in terms of their lenses.

 These are some of the best lenses you are going to find in a budget scope.
-The scope is shockproof, waterproof, and fog proof.
+The scope is shockproof, waterproof, and fogproof.

 AT THE LOWEST MAGNIFICATION, the scope has no distortion at all.
 But when you max out the magnification the scope tends to have some distortion.
 Nothing major, but noticeable.
 But the scope stays accurate up to 300 yards.